Two is better than one: The U-spin-CP anomaly in charm: Conclusions

 \acknowledgments

-We are happy to thank Stefan Schacht for useful communication.
+We are happy to thank Tommaso Pajero and Stefan Schacht for useful communication, and Alex Gilman for pointing out charmonia bounds for taus and invisibles.
 This work is supported by the \textit{Studienstiftung des Deutschen Volkes} (TH), the \textit{Bundesministerium f\"ur Bildung und Forschung} (BMBF) under project number 05H21PECL2 (HG), and the Science and Technology Research Council (STFC) under the Consolidated Grant ST/T00102X/1 (DFL).
 This work was performed in part at Aspen Center for Physics (GH, DFL), which is supported by National Science Foundation grant PHY-1607611, and was partially supported by a grant from the Simons Foundation (DFL).
 GH is grateful to the MITP of the PRISMA$^+$ Cluster (Project ID 39083149), for its hospitality and partial support during the completion of this work.